mpaperno/MSFSTouchPortalPlugin/README.md

 Please use the GitHub [Issues](https://github.com/mpaperno/MSFSTouchPortalPlugin/issues) pages for bug reports and concise feature requests.
 Use the [Discussions](https://github.com/mpaperno/MSFSTouchPortalPlugin/discussions) pages for general conversation on any related topic like suggestions or support questions.

-There is also a [Discord support forum](https://discord.gg/A7hyG2Xq) on my server, and discussion rooms on my Discord server channel [#msfs-general](https://discord.gg/T2YqN2Jv) and at Touch Portal's Discord server channel [#msfs2020](https://discord.gg/JyZg4vqs)
+There is also a [Discord support forum](https://discord.gg/ypEY9Rk2TS) on my server, an [announcements channel](https://discord.gg/gUh5DwXjSj), and discussion rooms on my server channel [#msfs-general](https://discord.gg/6nHKnsWkB7) and at Touch Portal's Discord server channel [#msfs2020](https://discord.gg/B2frqDVtbA)

 ---